Roadmap out of Lockdown

 Opening Times & Staff Bubbles

 A big risk to the business going forward is the “track and trace” system.
-Although we are super happy for the system to be in place as soon as possible it means we have to be careful about staff getting too close to each other for long periods of time.
+Although we are super happy for the system to be in place it means we have to be careful about staff getting too close to each other for long periods of time.
 So we are putting receptionists into “bubbles” that work together.
 That way if one has to isolate we don’t have to isolate the whole team and shut.

 Before opening back up we did a big spring clean.
 It was such a great opportunity to do it when no-one was around.